In this part of Galatians chapter one Paul is continuing his

 From Galatians 2:4 we know something about false teachers.
 It

-says, “false brethren unawares brought in,
+says, “false brethren unawares

-in Christ Jesus.”
-There
+which we have in Christ Jesus.”

-always have been and there always will be false teachers who sneak into
+There always have been and there always will be false teachers who sneak into

 Christianity in order to pervert the gospel.
 What makes them false teachers is